ReallyEasyHoon/ID_Assignment/README.md

 # Credits
 Media
 - The photos used in the homepage is taken from ''https://www.iconfinder.com/icons"
+- The photo used in Delivery Parcel, CheckStatus and change status is from " https://www.cannypic.com/free-vector/vector-delivery-man-339491"

 Acknowledgements
 - I received inspiration for this project from 'Build a Weather app using HTML, CSS & JavaScript in 2020' by Tyler Potts from YouTube.

+# Testing
+-DeliveryParcel, checkstatus and change status althought u can see how the system works but, there is no implemntation on how we get informaton and display it out.
+Example, are like when seller fill in the informations,

+1. DeliveryParcel try fill in the information if the information for phone number is not same format as the system an error will occur.
+2. CheckStatus if you leave the parcel id blank error will pop up telling you to fill information.
+3. Changestatus same thing as checkstatus.